Android-Device-Development/LineageOS-Releases/README.md

 1. Why are you building LineageOS 16.0 when there is an official support?

-- I'd rather flash MIUI than to use those builds with those trees.
+- They are so bad.
+I'd rather flash MIUI than to use those builds with those trees.

 2. What's different from official builds?